datacarpentry/astronomy-python/_episodes/05-join.md

 > 3. We'll write the results to a file for use in the next notebook.
 {: .checklist}

-## Starting from this lesson
+## Starting from this episode

-In the previous lesson, we define a rectangle around stars in GD1 in spatial coordinates and in proper motion which we transformed into ICRS coordinates and created point lists of the polygon verticies.
+In the previous episode, we define a rectangle around stars in GD1 in spatial coordinates and in proper motion which we transformed into ICRS coordinates and created point lists of the polygon verticies.
-We will use that data for this lesson.
+We will use that data for this episode.
 Whether you are working from a new notebook or coming back from a checkpoint, reloading the data will save you from having to run the query again.

-If you are starting this lesson here or starting this lesson in a new notebook, you will need run the following lines of code:
+If you are starting this episode here or starting this episode in a new notebook, you will need run the following lines of code:

 This imports previously imported functions: